-When he was 24 years old, Microsoft poached him from Sun Microsystems.
-He has been described as calm and quiet but very decisive and extremely intentional.
+When he was 24 years old, Microsoft poached Satya Nadella from Sun Microsystems.
+He has since been described as calm and quiet but also very decisive and extremely intentional.
 Satya Nadella was not an obvious pick for the CEO position at Microsoft after the end of Steve Ballmer’s era in 2013.
 A lot of tech media outlets were highlighting former Ford CEO, Allan Mullaly, as a possible hire for the position because Microsoft was doing terribly and needed a person with a different perspective, preferably an outsider, to bring the tech giant back to life.

 For the first decade of the 21st Century, Microsoft was the biggest tech company.
 It capped at about $600 billion within that period.
-For the whole of that decade, it was the undisputed most valuable company in the world, bettered by none.
+For the whole of that decade, it was undisputedly most valuable company in the world.
 In 2010, it was toppled by Apple after the Steve Jobs revolution had taken shape with the iPhone.
-Since that period, Microsoft’s market cap had greatly reduced for a lot of years since it capped at the $600B mark, partly due to the aggressive buying back of shares during that period too.
+Since that period, Microsoft’s market cap has stablilised for several years.
+This is partly because it also capped at the $600 billion mark, partly due to the aggressive buying back of shares during that period.

 How did Satya Nadella Reinvent Microsoft?

-1. Cloud Computing
+1. Cloud computing

-In every sense of the way, Satya Nadella’s “cloud first, mobile first” statement only worked to favor the most promising part of the business where Microsoft had gotten in early enough.
+In every sense, Satya Nadella’s “cloud-first, mobile-first” approach only worked to favor the most promising part of the business where Microsoft had gotten in early enough.
 Despite very aggressive competition from Apple’s OS X, Microsoft’s Windows still controls the desktop OS market share worldwide in both enterprise and personal computing.
-Microsoft has leveraged this 78% market share to make One Drive and Azure as popular as possible.
+Microsoft has leveraged this 78% market share to make OneDrive and Azure as popular as possible.
 As of today, Windows 10 has taken over the commercial devices market share at 52%, tipping the scales against Windows 7 at 36%.
-In each of that Windows 10 installation is a One Drive folder, automatically inbuilt in the software.
+In each of that Windows 10 installation is a OneDrive folder, automatically built into the software.

 Upon taking over Microsoft, Nadella embarked on the task of building data centers around the world that would support the cloud computing business.
 He laid every foundation early, and it is now paying off quite well.

-2. Microsoft Subscriptions
+2. Microsoft subscriptions

 3. Acquiring LinkedIn

-4. Letting Go of Company’s Mistakes
+4. Letting go of company mistakes

 These organizational structures were long and pointless and Satya figured they had to go.
 Microsoft needed to function like a startup again; a really big startup.

-6. Reimagining and Reshaping
+6. Reimagining and reshaping

-7. Sense of purpose
+7. Developing a sense of purpose

 8. Reiterating the company’s mission

-Microsoft’s mission according to Satya is to empower every person and organization on the planet to achieve more.
+According to Satya, Microsoft’s mission is to empower every person and organization on the planet to achieve more.
 What a simple mission statement!